-A trans-Atlantic nomad, Allison has spent the last five years in a village just outside of London, England, though she will be returning to her native Pacific Northwest in September 2017.
+A trans-Atlantic nomad, Allison spent five years in a village just outside of London, England, though she returned to her native Pacific Northwest in September 2017.

 She earned a BFA in Creative Writing from the University of British Columbia, Vancouver.
 This has led to as many jobs as you’d expect.

-Member of SCBWI and Assistant Coordinator for the SCBWI-BI annual Agents’ Party in London (2014 to 2016).
+Member of SCBWI; Assistant Coordinator for the SCBWI-BI annual Agents’ Party in London (2014 to 2016).

 Some Favourite Books (and Comics):